eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/verifiable.presentation.protocol.md

 `POST /credentials`

-If the POST is successful, credentials will be created or updated and a `200 OK` returned.
+If the POST is successful, credentials will be created and a `201 Created` returned.

 The POST body is a JSON object with the following properties: